LeonelMMorgado/strCts/README.md

 # c_structs
-Basic Data and Algorithm structs for personal learn made in c
+Basic DSA's for personal learn made in c